ZombieNW/OnyxLib/readme.md

 ![Language](https://badgen.net/badge/language/Java/orange) ![License](https://badgen.net/badge/license/MIT/red) ![Framework](https://badgen.net/badge/framework/PaperMC/blue)

-OnyxLib is a work-in-progress library for creating server-side content to use on PaperMC servers.
+OnyxLib is a library for creating server-side content to use on PaperMC servers.
 It aims to make it easy to add custom items, blocks, assets, and other content types as modular "content packs."

 ## Key features

-- Modular architecture: each plugin built with OnyxLib acts as an independent content pack.
+- **Modular Architecture:** OnyxLib plugins act as independent content packs.
-- Automatic asset merge: a utility collects and merges installed pack assets into a single usable package.
+- **Resource Pack Generator:** OnyxLib plugin assets are collected and merged into a single resource pack.
-- API surface for registering custom items, blocks, recipes, and resources.
+- Developer-friendly API surface for registering custom content.
-- Server-side only, no client mods required.
+- Server-side only, no client mod installation required.

 ## Requirements

-- PaperMC server compatible with your target Minecraft version.
+- PaperMC Development Environment (26.1+ Supported)
 - Java 21+
-- Build tool: Maven or Gradle (support depends on the plugin template you use).
+- Build tool: Maven or Gradle

 ## Usage

-- Check the official [docs](https://onyx.zombienw.com/docs/getting-started) to get started with **OnyxLib**
+Check the official [docs](https://onyx.zombienw.com/docs/getting-started) to get started with OnyxLib.

 ## Contributing